-- To regulate the programme of training of apprentices in the industry so as to conform to the syllabi, period of training etc. as laid down by the Central Apprenticeship Council; - To utilise fully the facilities available in industry for imparting practical training with a view to meeting the requirements of skilled manpower for industry.
+- To regulate the programme of training of apprentices in the industry so as to conform to the syllabi, period of training etc. as laid down by the Central Apprenticeship Council; - To utilise the facilities which is fully available in the industry for imparting practical training with a view to meet the requirements of skilled manpower for industry.